reactjs/react-tabs/README.md

   handleSelect: function (index, last) {
 	console.log('Selected tab: ' + index + ', Last tab: ' + last);
   },

   render: function () {
     return (
       {/*
         <Tabs/> is a composite component and acts as the main container.

         `onSelect` is called whenever a tab is selected.
 The handler for this function will be passed the current index as well as the last index.

         `selectedIndex` is the tab to select when first rendered.
 By default the first (index 0) tab will be selected.

+        `forceRenderTabPanel` By default this react-tabs will only render the selected tab's contents.
+Setting `forceRenderTabPanel` to `true` allows you to override the default behavior, which may be useful in some circumstances (such as animating between tabs).

       */}

       <Tabs
         onSelect={this.handleSelected}
         selectedIndex={2}